-Event Message Required or Optional Comments Service_Instance R None Interconnect_Start 0 Required only if Announcement Server for delivering the Message indicating reason Return Call cannot be activated is Off-Net on PSTN.
+Event Message Required or Optional Comments Service_Instance R None Interconnect_Start О Required only if Announcement Server for delivering the Message indicating reason Return Call cannot be activated is Off-Net on PSTN.
 Interconnect_Stop 0 Required only if Announcement Server for delivering the Message indicating reason Return Call cannot be activated is Off-Net on PSTN.
 Intelligent_Peripheral_Usage_Start 0 Required only if Announcement Server for delivering the Message indicating reason Return Call cannot be activated is On-Net.
-NOTE: This Event Message will be defined in a future release of this IPCablecom standard.
 Intelligent_Peripheral_Usage_Stop 0 Required only if Announcement Server for delivering the Message indicating reason Return Call cannot be activated is On-Net.
-NOTE: This Event Message will be defined in a future release of this IPCablecom standard.